• Bloglovin

 You thought I was done with matcha recipes because Matcha March ended, didn’t you?
 I’ve had this matcha panna cotta recipe ready for you for a couple of weeks, but between the baby refusing to sleep and, well, life with two kids, it just didn’t happen in time.
 So here we are.

 I recommend making this easy green tea panna cotta dessert with candied kumquats and shaved white chocolate ASAP while you can still snag the kumquats at the market.
-But, if you can’t find them near you, don’t be discouraged, it will be equally delicious topped with macerated strawberries!
+If you can't find them near you, strawberries it will be equally delicious topped with macerated strawberries!

 Kumquats